top of page

 Ben Salfield at Nordhorn Festival 2015.

 As a promoter, Salfield has founded and directed dozens of concert series and festivals since 1992.
-Ben Salfield is currently Director of the new Hellys International Guitar Festival, based in Helston, the UK's most southerly town.
+Ben Salfield was most recently Musical Director of the Helly International Guitar, which ran from 2016-2023 and was based in Helston, the UK's most southerly town.
+Currently, he heads up the KC Artists International Guitar Series, which will promote no fewer than 27 concerts in 2025.

 Following the publication of Salfield's 2010 guitar suite "5-4-10", written for Andrea Dieci, by Polish publishers Modran in December 2012, he was signed up by Peacock Press to produce books of lute music.
 After twelve editions and four years, Salfield left Peacock Press and announced that he had signed a deal with Danish publishers Bergmann Edition to produce lute music editions with guitar transcriptions.

-In June 2019, Ben Salfield announced his retirement from international solo tours with immediate effect, though he still intends to perform one-off concerts on the Continent, whilst expanding his concert schedule in the UK.
+In June 2019, Ben Salfield announced his retirement from international solo tours with immediate effect, though he still performs one-off concerts in the UK and on the Continent.

 Ben Salfield is endorsed by: